bibektimilsina00/FastAPI-PgStarterKit/README.md

 Have an idea for an improvement?
 Spotted a bug?
 Or maybe you just want to say hi?
 We're all ears!
 Feel free to open an issue or submit a pull request.
 We'd love to have you contribute!

-## 📜 License

-This project is licensed under the MIT License.
-Check out the LICENSE file for all the legalese.

 ## 🎉 Acknowledgements